Hewett's coris

 Calculate heater sizeCare Notes

-- Give them a big tank with lots of open sand and rockwork - they move and cruise nonstop, and they sleep by diving into sand (fine sand, not chunky coral rubble).
+- Give them a big tank with lots of open sand and rockwork — they move constantly and sleep by diving into fine sand (avoid crushed coral or coarse substrates).

 - They are jumpers when spooked, so cover every gap in the lid and around plumbing or you will find them on the floor.